 iii) taken proper and sufficient care for the maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

-iv) prepared the annual accounts for the financial year ending 31st March2016 on a going concern basis;
+iv) prepared the annual accounts for the Financial Year ending March 31 2020 on agoing concern basis;

-v) had devised proper systems to ensure compliance with the provisions of all applicablelaws and such systems were adequate and operating effectively and
+v) devised proper systems to ensure compliance with the provisions of all applicablelaws and such systems were adequate and operating effectively; and

-vi) laid down internal financial controls to be followed by the Company and that suchinternal financial controls are adequate and were operating effectively.
+vi) laid down internal financial controls to be followed by the Company and that suchinternal financial controls are adequate and are operating effectively.

 On behalf of your Directors I would like to place on record our deep appreciation forthe hard work dedication commitment and solidarity of your Company's employees.

-Your Directors and employees look forward to the future with confidence and standcommitted to creating a bright future for all stakeholders.
+Your Directors and employees look forward to the future with confidence and standcommitted towards creating a mutually rewarding future for all stakeholders.